 Resolution of workload concerns

-- The University will use its best endeavours to allocate workloads in a fair and equitable manner and workloads will be addressed regularly between the staff member and their supervisor in accordance with the Policy: Performance and development – Academic and Professional staff.
-Staff members are encouraged to raise workload issues with their supervisor whenever there is a genuine concern or problem about such issues.
+- The University will allocate workloads in a fair and equitable manner, and workloads will be addressed regularly between the staff member and their supervisor in accordance with the Policy: Performance and Development – Academic and Professional staff.
+Where a staff member has a genuine workload issue, they are encouraged to raise such concerns with their supervisor in the first instance.